-Burlington Resources Professor in Environmental Law and Edward J. Womac, Jr. Professor in Energy Law
+Burlington Resources Associate Professor in Environmental Law and Edward J. Womac, Jr. Associate Professor in Energy Law

 Professor Hudson joins LSU as an associate professor, holding a joint appointment with the LSU School of the Coast and Environment.
 He will be teaching natural resources and environmental law related coursework.
 He practiced law from 2007-2009 at the law firm of Baker Botts in Houston, Texas, and was an assistant professor at Stetson University College of Law from 2009-2012.